Olight H1R Nova Flashlight Review

 What I don’t like

-• Onboard charging requires proprietary cell
+• Onboard charging requires a proprietary cell

 • Still don’t like the dimple in that clip